pingcap/docs-cn/system-variables.md

 - If you set this variable to `ON`, the process of fetching TS from the PD server is skipped, with the cost that only causal consistency is guaranteed but not linearizability.
 For more details, see the blog post [Async Commit, the Accelerator for Transaction Commit in TiDB 5.0](https://en.pingcap.com/blog/async-commit-the-accelerator-for-transaction-commit-in-tidb-5-0/).
 - For scenarios that require only causal consistency, you can set this variable to `ON` to improve performance.

+### tidb_hash_exchange_with_new_collation

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Type: Boolean
+- Default value: `ON`
+- This variable controls whether the MPP hash partition exchange operator is generated in a cluster with new collation enabled. `true` means to generate the operator, and `false` means not to generate it.
+- This variable is used for the internal operation of TiDB.
+It is **NOT recommended** to set this variable.

 ### tidb_hash_join_concurrency

 > **Warning:**